 I spent some time looking at Hangeul, the Korean writing system, towards the end of last year as part of my Language Script Challenge.

-To be honest, it was one of my favourites out of the 31 scripts I studied over the year.
+To be honest, it was one of my favorites out of the 31 scripts I studied over the year.
 The relative simplicity and history of the writing system had me intrigued, so I was very excited when Shannon suggested we study Korean together.

 I made one crucial mistake though with my first week learning Korean: I booked too many lessons with a tutor.